"The Ghost Who Loved Me" Chapter 2

 As the mercenary team unleashed a blind, deafening volley of automatic gunfire into the dark room, Alex dropped low, the leather of her pants sliding across the slick marble floor.

-She bypassed the gunfire entirely, slipping through the shadows like a living shadow.
+She bypassed the gunfire entirely, slipping through the shadows like a ghost.

 A sniper on the opposite terrace adjusted his scope, his red laser dot painting the wall right above Sebastian’s head.